Wow, 2 years on PCPartPicker already?

-I happen to find DRAM, SSDs, CPUs, and PSUs interesting (in that order).
+I happen to find DRAM, storage, CPUs, and PSUs the most interesting (in that order).
 I find most other parts interesting as well, but those are what you'll see me post about the most.

 Primary contents of my profile

 Using the site visual tutorials